D0H355/Stellris-3DPortraits/README.md

 - Diffuse.a = Alpha on the model.

 ### Specular:
-- Specular.r = Empirecolormask //Unused right now.
-Might get replaced by an AO map.
+- Specular.r = Ambient Oclusion // Can be left empty.
 - Specular.g = Specular // 50% gray in all textures.
 - Specular.b = Metallic
 - Specular.a = Roughness // Not inversed for this shader

 ### Normal:
-- Normal.r = Normal red channel //Unused
+- Normal.r = Normal red channel //Unused.
+Will be changed to empirecolormask
-- Noraml.g = Normal red channel //Used
+- Noraml.g = Normal red channel //Used for normal calculations
 - Normal.b = Emissive map
-- Normal.a = Normal green channel
+- Normal.a = Normal green channel //Used for normal calulations